Plight Of Kashmiris Needs To Bring In Limelight: Uzma Gul - UrduPoint

 Plight Of Kashmiris Needs To Bring In Limelight: Uzma Gul

-Talking to APP in connection with the Black day of Kashmir, Uzma Gul said that Kashmiris have sacrificed unaccountable lives that ignited this indigenous freedom movement.
+Talking to APP , Uzma Gul said that Kashmiris have sacrificed unaccountable lives that ignited this indigenous freedom movement.

 "Freedom is not free", she said adding, "We should not let our sacrifices go in vain".